solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ### Address is a contract

-The `isContract` function checks if an address is a contract in the execution chain.
+The `isContract` function determines whether an address on the execution chain represents a contract.
+This is useful for distinguishing between contract and non-contract addresses, helping to avoid runtime errors when attempting to interact with non-existent contracts or contracts not deployed on the current chain.

 ```solidity
 addresses.isContract("CONTRACT_NAME");